giox069/ScreenTextScroller/README.md

 It should be able to run without problems on Linux (Xorg or Wayland), macOS, Windows.
 Not all video cards are supported.

-Currently, only a .deb package is available for download for debian/ubuntu.
-But the application can run also under Windows and macOS.
+Currently, only a installable package for debian/ubuntu is available [here](https://github.com/giox069/ScreenTextScroller/releases/latest) for download.

 If you want to run this application under windows or macOS, you must compile it with the rust compiler: install rust, clone this git repository, and then compile and run the application with `cargo run --release` command.

 Contributors are welcome: for example a windows installer will be very useful (cargo wix is an interesting tool to create a windows installer).